TomSwb/bitminded.github.io/services/PRICING-STRATEGY.md

 - Focus on quantity over price-per-subscriber
 - Make it accessible to "petite gens"
 - Lower barrier to entry = more subscribers
-- 625 subscribers at CHF 8/month = CHF 5,000/month (same revenue as 278 at CHF 18/month)
+- 1,000 subscribers at CHF 5/month = CHF 5,000/month
+- Family plans available at discounted rates (CHF 3.50/month for All-Tools, CHF 5/month for Supporter)

 ### 3. Project-Based Pricing for Commissioning